PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-08 11:41:37
+Last updated: 2024-04-08 11:42:13
-Random Quote: Every year, there are a million new, hot 22-year-olds walking into bars and call me "glass-half-full"... but I think they're getting dumber. - Barney Stinson
+Random Quote: I am not a rich person.
+I am a poor person with money. - Pablo Escobar